RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **Note**: You must use either ROCm or the amdgpu-pro driver.
 Using both drivers will result in an installation error.

+**Note**: Ensure network drivers, like Mellanox OFED, are loaded and up-to-date before installing ROCm.

 Prerequisites
 ~~~~~~~~~~~~~~~